ember-learn/guides-source/guides/v3.1.0/ember-inspector/installation.md

 ### Firefox

-Visit the Add-on page on the [Mozilla Add-ons site][ember-inspector-mozilla].
+Visit the Add-on page on the [Mozilla Addons site][ember-inspector-mozilla].

 Click on "Add to Firefox".